nickgamb/mindgardenai-site/src/pages/index.md

 ---
 templateKey: index-page
-title: "Introducing MindGarden AI: Your Cloud-Native BCI Research Platform"
+title: "MindGarden AI: Your Cloud-Native BCI Research Platform"
 image: /img/MindGarden_Banner.png
-heading: End to End BCI Research Pipline In The Cloud
+heading: Revolutionizing BCI Research
-subheading: "Let us handle the complexity so that you can focus on the science. "
+subheading: "Streamline your entire research pipeline while we handle the complexity"
 mainpitch:
-  title: Coming Soon!
+  title: Coming Soon
   description: >-
-    At MindGarden, our mission is to create accessible, effective mental and cognitive health solutions for everyone.
+    At MindGarden, we're creating a comprehensive cloud-native solution for BCI research.
+Our mission is to empower researchers with accessible, effective tools for advancing mental and cognitive health solutions.

-    Join us on this new and exciting journey!
-Follow on social media and check back regularly for updates, new blogs and podcast episodes.
+    Join us on this exciting journey!
+Follow us on social media and check back regularly for updates, new blogs, and podcast episodes.
-description: "The MindGarden AI Research Platform is your cloud-native solution for streamlining every aspect of your hashtag#BCI research pipeline.
-We manage the technical complexities, allowing you to focus on the science that truly matters.
-Effortlessly collaborate with remote teams and participants worldwide, stream live sensor data from devices like PiEEG or OpenBCI, and securely store it for in-depth analysis.
-From data processing and ML model training to running experiments and compensating participants, MindGarden AI empowers you to conduct groundbreaking research with ease. "
-intro:
-  blurbs: []
-  heading: End to End BCI Research Pipline In The Cloud
-  description: The MindGarden AI Research Platform is your cloud-native solution
-    for streamlining every aspect of your hashtag#BCI research pipeline.
-We manage the technical complexities, allowing you to focus on the science that truly matters.
-Effortlessly collaborate with remote teams and participants worldwide, stream live sensor data from devices like PiEEG or OpenBCI, and securely store it for in-depth analysis.
-From data processing and ML model training to running experiments and compensating participants, MindGarden AI empowers you to conduct groundbreaking research with ease.
-main:
-  heading: End to End BCI Research Pipline In The Cloud
-  description: The MindGarden AI Research Platform is your cloud-native solution
-    for streamlining every aspect of your hashtag#BCI research pipeline.
-We manage the technical complexities, allowing you to focus on the science that truly matters.
-Effortlessly collaborate with remote teams and participants worldwide, stream live sensor data from devices like PiEEG or OpenBCI, and securely store it for in-depth analysis.
-From data processing and ML model training to running experiments and compensating participants, MindGarden AI empowers you to conduct groundbreaking research with ease.
-  image1:
-    alt: remove
-    image: /img/MindGarden.png
-  image2:
-    alt: remove
-    image: /img/MindGarden.png
-  image3:
-    alt: remove
-    image: /img/MindGarden.png
+features:
+  - title: Seamless Collaboration
+    description: Connect effortlessly with remote teams and participants worldwide, breaking down geographical barriers in research.
+    icon: /img/icon-collaboration.svg
+  - title: Real-time Data Streaming
+    description: Stream live sensor data from various devices like PiEEG or OpenBCI, enabling real-time analysis and monitoring.
+    icon: /img/icon-streaming.svg
+  - title: Secure Data Storage
+    description: Store and manage your research data with enterprise-grade security, ensuring compliance and data integrity.
+    icon: /img/icon-security.svg
+  - title: Advanced Analytics
+    description: Process data, train ML models, and conduct in-depth analysis with our powerful cloud infrastructure.
+    icon: /img/icon-analytics.svg
+  - title: Experiment Management
+    description: Design, run, and manage experiments seamlessly, from participant recruitment to data collection.
+    icon: /img/icon-experiment.svg
+  - title: Participant Compensation
+    description: Easily manage participant compensation, streamlining the administrative aspects of your research.
+    icon: /img/icon-compensation.svg
+callToAction:
+  title: Ready to Transform Your BCI Research?
+  description: Experience the future of streamlined, collaborative, and powerful BCI research with MindGarden AI.
+  buttonText: Learn More
+  buttonLink: /about
 ---

+MindGarden AI Research Platform is your all-in-one solution for BCI research.
+We manage the technical complexities, allowing you to focus on groundbreaking science.
+From data collection to analysis, experiment design to participant management, we've got you covered.
+Conduct your research with unprecedented ease and efficiency.